juergenpabel/circuitpython-escpos-server/README.md

 # Abstract

 A circuitpython application that receives ESC/POS requests via network (HTTP, MQTT &amp; RAW) and relays them to USB-connected thermal printer(s).
-The application waits via HTTP, MQTT and/or RAW-protocol for ESCPOS-formatted printjobs and sends them via USB to the configured thermal printer/s (without any parsing; but with additional printer reset/initialization before and a paper-cut command after the printjob).
+The application waits via HTTP, MQTT and/or RAW-protocol for ESCPOS-formatted printjobs and sends them via USB to the configured thermal printer/s (without any parsing; but -optionally- with additional printer reset/initialization commands before the printjob and a paper-cut command after the printjob).

 **Note**: The original version of this software was published in my github repo "circuitpython-picow-escpos" - but since this is not in any way confined to the Pi Pico W, I re-published this software in this repository and continue its development here.

 # Software

-This code requires USB host-support (which for the Pi PicoW is CircuitPython 9 on master after 2024-02-15 - refer to commit [00824ad12229af15541d1431cf31f216e8e3587d](https://github.com/adafruit/circuitpython/commit/00824ad12229af15541d1431cf31f216e8e3587d)), which is NOT in CP 9.0.0-beta.0 but should be in 9.0.0-beta.1 (or whatever the next beta release will be called).

 This circuitpython application uses [circuitpython_toml](https://github.com/elpekenin/circuitpython_toml/), [adafruit_httpserver](https://github.com/adafruit/Adafruit_CircuitPython_HTTPServer/) and [adafruit_minimqtt](https://github.com/adafruit/Adafruit_CircuitPython_MiniMQTT/) as libraries, they are provided (as copies for convenience, they might need updates at various times in the future) inside the "lib" folder and are all published under the MIT license.

 Documentation for configuring the application is [in the Wiki](https://github.com/juergenpabel/circuitpython-escpos-server/wiki/Configuration).

+**For USB-connected printers USB host-support in CircuitPython is required** (which for the Pi PicoW is CircuitPython 9 on master after 2024-02-15 - refer to commit [00824ad12229af15541d1431cf31f216e8e3587d](https://github.com/adafruit/circuitpython/commit/00824ad12229af15541d1431cf31f216e8e3587d)), which for the PicoW is NOT in CircuitPython 9.0.0-beta.0 but should be in 9.0.0-beta.1 (or whatever the next beta release will be called).

 # Hardware